BLM Rhode Island PAC calls for resignation of Dem strategist who tweeted about Graham

 The statement concluded, "Anything short of an immediate resignation, would signal that these types of comments are acceptable within the RI Democratic Party."

+"I am not proud of my gut reaction which is "I hope they all die,"' the post read.

+"Wishing death on people is customary for the RI Democratic Party Chief Political Strategist Kate Coyne McCoy, as she made similar comments back in March of last year," the group told Fox News.
+"BLM RI PAC strongly urges RI Governor Dan McKee and House Speaker Joseph Shekarchi to call for her immediate resignation, as those views regardless of political affiliation should never be accepted."

-The state’s Democratic Party did not immediately respond to an after-hours email from Fox News.
+The state’s Democratic Party and Coyne-McCoy did not immediately respond to an after-hours email from Fox News.

 The Journal’s report said that "despite the firestorm, Coyne-McCoy’s prospects for riding out the blowback from the tweet appeared good," and pointed to an email from House Speaker K. Joseph Shekarchi that said she is "extremely remorseful, and I’m pleased she apologized."